-For this crackers recipe (that's absolutely not kosher for Passover), I use ingredients that are native to the Middle East region - spelt flour, olive oil, tahini, sesame, and flaxseeds - recreating some of these ancient time flavors.
+For this crackers recipe (that's not kosher for Passover), I use ingredients that are native to the Middle East region -Spelt flour, olive oil, tahini, sesame, and flaxseeds - recreating some of these ancient time flavors.

 Makes about 50 average-size crackers